When Does The 2 Hour Car Seat Rule End?

-Both car seat manufacturers and the AAP recommend that a baby should not spend more than 2 hours in a car seat during a ride.
+Both car seat manufacturers and the American Academy of Pediatrics (AAP) recommend that a baby should not spend more than 2 hours in a car seat during a ride.
 This is known as the 2 hour car seat rule.

-The question many parents ask is when does this 2 hour car seat rule end?
+Now that you have heard about the 2 hour car seat rule, the next question many parents will ask is when does this 2 hour car seat rule end?

 If you are wondering when to start taking longer rides with your baby, keep reading.
 I break it all in here.

-• When does the 2 hour car seat rule end
+• At what age does 2 hour car seat rule end?

 When does the 2 hour car seat rule end